alaaNfissi/CNN-n-GRU-for-speech-emotion-recognition/README.md

 Executing text cells does nothing and executing code cells runs the code and produces it's output.
 To execute the whole notebook, run all cells in order.

+3. After generating the needed `csv` files `IEMOCAP_dataset.csv` and `TESS_dataset.csv`, go to your terminal where the `ser-env` environment was activated and go to `CNN-n-GRU_IEMOCAP` folder and choose one of the python files to run the experiment that you want.
+For example:

+python iemocap_cnn_3_gru.py

 </p>